ITU-BDSA2024-GROUP18/Chirp/docs/report.md

 Furthermore, we have chosen to remove the e-mail confirmation step, as it was not user friendly and did not actually confirm the e-mail.

+The users ‘Helge’ and ‘Adrian’ are created in the DbInitializer script with the e-mails ‘ropf@itu.dk’ and ‘adho@itu.dk’.
+As such, they do not have passwords, and can therefore not log in to the application.
+Since both usernames and e-mails are unique, you will not be able to register a new user with any of these usernames/e-mails.

 # Process

 ## Build, test, release, and deployment